-A loss mitigation application includes an oral or written request by the borrower where the borrower expresses an interest in applying for a loss mitigation option and provides information a servicer would evaluate in connection with a loss mitigation application.
-A loss mitigation application is considered expansively and includes any "prequalification" for a loss mitigation option.
-For example, if a borrower requests that a servicer determine whether the borrower is "prequalified" for a loss mitigation program by evaluating the borrower against preliminary criteria to determine eligibility for a loss mitigation option, the request constitutes a loss mitigation application.
+A loss mitigation application includes oral inquiries by the borrower where the borrower provides the information a servicer would evaluate in connection with a loss mitigation application.
+A loss mitigation application is considered expansively and includes any request by a borrower that the servicer determines whether the borrower is "prequalified" for a loss mitigation program by evaluating the borrower against preliminary criteria.

 A loss mitigation application does not include oral inquiries about loss mitigation options where the borrower does not provide any information that the servicer would use to evaluate an application, including where the borrower requests information only about the application process but does not provide any information to the servicer.